 Special Requirements of the College

 - The University requires that the student complete in residence at least 60 semester hours of the coursework counted toward the degree.
-For the Bachelor of Arts, Plan I, these 60 hours must include at least 18 hours in the major.
+For the Bachelor of Arts, Plan I, and the Bachelor of Science and Arts, these 60 hours must include at least 18 hours in the major.

 - The University requires that at least six semester hours of advanced coursework in the major be completed in residence.
 Additional hours in the professional or major sequence in many cases are required by individual natural sciences degree programs.